 Avian nutrition has greatly improved in the past decade.
 Pellets and even organic formulated diets are now available, and domestically raised psittacine juveniles generally accept these readily.
 However, the exact nutritional requirements for individual psittacine species are still largely unknown.
 Many of the illnesses seen in pet birds have their basis in malnutrition.
 This includes hepatic disease, renal insufficiency, respiratory impairment, musculoskeletal disease, and reproductive problems.
-For information on appropriate nutrition in pet birds, see Nutrition: Exotic and Zoo Animals: Nutrition in Birds.
+For information on appropriate nutrition in pet birds, see Nutrition in Birds.

 Vitamin A Deficiency